digital-asset/ex-bond-issuance/README.md

     ```shell
     make automation
     ```
-3. Start the React UI
+3. Start the React UI.
 The UI will automatically open in a new browser tab at http://localhost:3000.
     ```shell
     make ui
     ```